We ARE A DIVERSE COMMUNITY OF RESIDENTS AND BUSINESSES FOCUSED ON RAISING THE VISIBILITY OF MIDTOWN PHOENIX.

 Elizabeth Ortiz / Treasurer and Finance Committee Chair

 Elizabeth has a Bachelor of Science in Economics, a Master of Arts in Political Science, and a Juris Doctor.
 She served as a deputy Maricopa County Attorney before being named Executive Director of the Arizona Prosecuting Attorneys’ Advisory Council.
 Elizabeth serves on the board for numerous criminal justice organizations in addition to the State Bar of Arizona committees.
 She teaches on a wide variety of legal topics, including the Lessons From the Holocaust: What You Do Matters course.
-Elizabeth joined the Midtown Neighborhood Association Board in 2018.
+Elizabeth joined the Midtown Neighborhood Association Board in 2018 and is honored to support our vibrant community.

 Jenny Poon / Marketing Committee Chair